ApzHuss/ApzHuss/README.md

 In 2020, I was honored to be selected as an inaugural member of the <a href="https://stars.github.com/">GitHub Stars Program 🌟</a> in recognition of my contributions to the tech community and open-source development.
 I’m deeply engaged in the React ecosystem and enjoy helping developers grow through live coding sessions, knowledge-sharing, and collaborative learning experiences.

 🧰 Tech Stack & Tools

 💻 Languages: JavaScript (ES6+), TypeScript, Python

-🧠 Frameworks/Libraries: React, Next.js, Node.js, Express
+🧠 Frameworks/Libraries: React, NextJS, Nodejs, Expressjs

 🔧 Tools: Git, MongoDB, Firebase, VS Code, Tailwind CSS

 🚀 Platforms: GitHub, Vercel, Netlify, MongoDB Atlas

 💼 Highlights

 🌟 GitHub Star – Recognized for impactful contributions to open-source and developer education

 🧩 Open-source advocate – Contributor and maintainer on several community-driven projects